Jojodicus/dittrich.pro/content/installing-windows.md

       └─ install.wim
 ```

-With this, the stick should be EFI-bootable and should install Windows without problems.
+With this, the stick should be universally EFI-bootable and should install Windows without problems.

 # Setting up the UEFI